MastooraTurkmen/Quizzical-app/README.md

-## Before you Began 🛠 🔨
+## Before you Begin 🛠 🔨
-write in your terminal
+Write following command in your terminal

 ```
 $ npm install